 Anyone driving in the State of New Jersey is required to have automobile insurance.
 Insurance can cover the cost of your medical bills, loss of income, injuries, and damage to the vehicle.
 Beyond the coverage provided by your own insurance, any person who has suffered an injury due to negligence in an accident may be entitled to compensation.
 Further, if you have lost a loved one due to a motorcycle accident that was the fault of someone else, you may file a loss of consortium or wrongful death claim.
 Financial recovery cannot replace the person you have lost, but it can force the negligent person to rectify their wrongdoing and possibly prevent further negligent behavior in the future.
 Contact our firm today to discuss your or your loved one’s accident and the law concerning liability.

 Contact a Personal Injury and Motorcycle Accident Lawyer Today

 Personal injury attorneys at The Law Office of Del Sardo & Montanari, have been protecting the legal rights of clients injured in motorcycle accidents across New Jersey including Woodland Park, Clifton, Paterson, Wayne and across Northern New Jersey for many years.

 If you have been involved in a motorcycle accident, whether it is your fault or someone else’s, contact our firm to discuss your rights.
 Your insurance company does not represent your legal and medical interests.

 We take pride in offering dynamic and personalized legal counsel to fit the unique needs of all our personal injury clients.
-Contact us online or through our Woodland Park office today at 973-233-4396 for a free consultation.
+Contact us online or through our Little Falls office today at 973-233-4396 for a free consultation.